folio-org/stripes-experiments/stripes-core/doc/for-people-who-are-developing-stripes-itself-not-just-modules.md

 	$ npm install
 	$ cd ../../..

-We will also to make need stripes-loader available in a similar way, otherwise our next attempt to npm install will fail:
+We will also need to make need stripes-loader available in a similar way:

 	$ cd node_modules/@folio
 	$ ln -s ../../../../stripes-loader